-This is a great weekend gig where you can easily make $500 in a month if you’re reliable and have the right personality.
+This is a great weekend gig where you can easily make an extra $500 a month if you’re reliable and have the right personality.
 Most pizza places never have enough drivers.

-If you have the skills, both at mixing drinks and being a people person, you can make hundreds of dollars by bartending on the weekend.
+If you have the skills, both at mixing drinks and being a people person, you can make an extra $500 a month of dollars by bartending on the weekend.

 61. Paint Curbs

 This is an out-of-the-box job.
 But, you can paint the house numbers on street curbs with just some spray paint and stencils.
 Have the stencils ready to show.
 Some pictures of prior work helps too.
 Some people go out one weekend and get clients and the money – then come back during the week and paint.
 Then no one has to be at home.
 You paint and go.